IonRepo/IonDiff/paper/paper.md

 # Acknowledgements

 C.C. acknowledges support from the Spanish Ministry of Science, Innovation, and Universities under the fellowship RYC2018-024947-I and PID2020-112975GB-I00 and grant TED2021-130265B-C22.
-C.L. acknowledges support from the Spanish Ministry of Science, Innovation, and Universities under the FPU grant.
-The authors thankfully acknowledge the CSIC under the “JAE Intro SOMdM 2021” grant program, the computer resources at MareNostrum, and the technical support provided by Barcelona Supercomputing Center (FI-1-0006, FI-2022-2-0003, FI-2023-1-0002, FI-2023-2-0004, and FI-2023-3-0004).
+C.L. acknowledges support from the Spanish Ministry of Science, Innovation, and Universities under the FPU grant, and the CSIC under the “JAE Intro SOMdM 2021” grant program.
+The authors thankfully acknowledge the computer resources at MareNostrum, and the technical support provided by Barcelona Supercomputing Center (FI-1-0006, FI-2022-2-0003, FI-2023-1-0002, FI-2023-2-0004, and FI-2023-3-0004).
 R.R. acknowledges financial support from the MCIN/AEI/10.13039/501100011033 under grant no. PID2020-119777GB-I00, the Severo Ochoa Centres of Excellence Program (CEX2019-000917-S), and the Generalitat de Catalunya under grant no. 2017SGR1506.

 # References